 What is the Golden Fibre Revolution?

-Jute is a natural fiber with a golden, soft, long, and silky shine.
-It is the cheapest fiber procured from the skin of the plant’s stem.
-Because of its colours and high cash value, Jute is known as a golden fiber.
+Jute is a natural fibre with a golden, soft, long, and silky shine.
+It is the cheapest fibre procured from the skin of the plant’s stem.
+Because of its colours and high cash value, Jute is known as a golden fibre.
 Hence, the Golden Fibre Revolution in India is related to jute production.

-After cotton, jute is the most important vegetable fiber in consumption, production, usage, and availability.
+After cotton, jute is the most important vegetable fibre in consumption, production, usage, and availability.
 During the industrial revolution, jute started being used as a raw material in the fabric industry and until today, the processed jute is used for making strong threads and jute products.

 Background of Jute Industry – Golden Fibre Revolution

-Though jute was available in entire Southeast Asia but the jute industry was one of the most prominent industries in undivided Bengal as the use of jute products was more widespread in undivided Bengal.
+Though jute was available in entire Southeast Asia the jute industry was one of the most prominent industries in undivided Bengal as the use of jute products was more widespread in undivided Bengal.
 Bengal being a riverine state is congenial for jute cultivation hence the rate of jute cultivation and production was high in Bengal.

 Furthermore, the British East India Company also started jute cultivation commercially and used jute-woven bags to distribute food grains all over the world for the same reason.
 Jute being one of the prized industries of Bengal created a special socio-economic environment for several decades and it still prevails.
 The economy rests on the growth of the jute industry, which is also reflected in the culture of Bengal.

 India is the largest Jute producing country with annual production estimated to be around 1.986 million tonnes.
 The improvement in crop cultivation and the use of technology in jute farming has made India prominent in global production of Jute.
 West Bengal accounts for almost 50% of the country’s total jute production.
 Other major jute producing regions in the country include Uttar Pradesh, Bihar, Assam, Meghalaya, and Orissa.

 India, along with the major producers, is also the largest consumer of jute and jute products in the world.
 So much so that it had to import around 337000 tonnes of Jute and jute products in the year 2011 to meet the domestic demands.